david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 * `tracking/position_smoothing_window = 5`: The number of frames over which the mouse position is smoothed in order to calculate its velocity
 * `tracking/moving_threshold = 1`: Threshold speed above which an object is said to be moving
 * `tracking/splitting_duration_min = 10`: Track duration above which two overlapping tracks are split
+* `tracking/max_track_count = 5000`: Maximal number of tracks that can be connected.
+If there are more tracks, we throw out small tracks until the count decreased to the one given here.
 * `tracking/score_threshold_max = 10000000000.0`: Maximal threshold above which the graph based tracking is aborted.
 * `tracking/mouse_min_mean_speed = 0.5`: Minimal average speed an object must have in order to be surely considered as a mouse.
 This is introduced to prevent stationary objects to be called a mouse.
 * `tracking/maximal_jump = 50`: Maximal distance between two tracks where we will use linear interpolation to determine the intermediated mouse positions.